 If possible, systems should be operated as normal as long as they are within a single room and supplemented by an outdoor air supply.
 Where mechanical ventilation systems exist ensure they are maintained in accordance with manufacturers' recommendations.
 Balance the need for increased ventilation while maintaining a comfortable temperature and teaching environment.

 CO2 monitors

-CO2 monitors are in use in school.
+CO2 monitors are in use in school to indicate air quality

 Positive test result: